Knox County Child Adovacy Center

 YMCA Early Learning Center

-During the month of April a parent stopped in the office of the Early Learning Center.
+A parent stopped in the office of the Early Learning Center.
 This parent is an expecting mother who is in the middle of toilet training her 3 year old daughter.
 This frustrated mom needed time to get her thoughts together and someone to lend a listening ear.
 Toilet training is a real and can be a stressful experience for families.
 After the mother shared her frustrations she stated that she was glad she had this time to refocus.
 The Early Learning Center team works hard to connect and support families.
 Taking the time to listen and to build a strong relationship with families helps relieve some of the stress families go through.
 The Early Learning Center team, meeting the needs of those they serve.

 Red Cross Volunteers Marty and Komi have come to perfectly reflect the dedication and commitment that defines the Red Cross in the communities that it serves.
 While both of these men have had very busy lives outside of volunteering, they are often the first to sign up to help.
 Whether it is responding to DAT calls in the middle of the night, or helping with successful Home Fire Campaigns throughout the chapter, these two incredible volunteers are never too busy to help.